 The mining of clay deposits in southeastern King County was big business from the late nineteenth century until the 1980s, when production slowed and mining sites were sold or repurposed.
-In this original essay for HistoryLink, Bill Kombol writes about the Blum clay pit, north of Enumclaw, and how its clay was transformed into millions of bricks to help build the fast-growing cities of Puget Sound.
+In this original essay for HistoryLink, Bill Kombol writes about the Blum clay pit, located north of Enumclaw, and how its refractory clay was used as lining in fireplaces, kilns, and blast furnaces in the Puget Sound region.

 Coal and Clay

 The Blum clay pit property was located just east of the Enumclaw-Franklin Road where Puget Sound Energy’s high-voltage lines now cross overhead.
 Technically, it lies in the SW quarter of the NW quarter of Section 31, Township 21 North, Range 7 East, W.M., in King County.
 This section, like many odd-numbered sections, was originally part of a land grant to the Northern Pacific Railroad for building the transcontinental railroad to Washington.
 The Northern Pacific, Oregon Improvement Company, and Black Diamond Coal Mining Company were early investors in coal fields of the Green River district, particularly in Black Diamond and Franklin.